Director of Undergraduate Studies

 - Non-traditional engineering path – Yale EE graduates will be completing a professional (Business, Law, Medicine) program and joining a top-level firm in which to apply engineering knowledge gained at Yale.

-The Class of 2013 consisted of 13 Electrical Engineering graduates of which 2 graduated with the ABET degree.
+The Class of 2014 consisted of 15 Electrical Engineering graduates of which 2 graduated with the B.S. in Electrical Engineering degree.

 B.S. in Engineering Sciences (Electrical) allows the student to choose more courses from areas outside engineering, for example, economics, technology management, politics, or cognitive psychology.
 This degree prepares students for an engineering career or graduate study in engineering and provides a strong advantage in numerous related careers.